Massimo Lodolo: Biography

 Born in Rome, Lodolo is of Friulian descent on his father's side of the family.
-He is the nephew of director and screenwriter Sandro Lodolo (1929-2009).
+He is the nephew of director and screenwriter Sandro Lodolo.
 He started out his career as a child starring in commercials directed by his uncle and he worked in the radio industry as a presenter during his teen years.
-As an actor, he starred in plays written by Oscar Wilde and Carlo Goldoni and even enjoyed success as a film and television actor.
-Among his most popular filmography includes Flight of the Innocent (1992).
+As an actor, he starred in plays written by Oscar Wilde and Carlo Goldoni and also enjoyed success as a screen actor, participating in films such as the 1992 film Flight of the Innocent and the television series Caro maestro.

 Lodolo is also renowned as a voice actor and dubber.
 He is typically known for dubbing malevolent, selfish, greedy and arrogant characters.
 He is best known for voicing Lucius Malfoy (portrayed by Jason Issacs) in the Italian dub of the Harry Potter film franchise as well as Gopher in the Italian dub of the Winnie the Pooh franchise.
 Among the actors he is known for dubbing includes Vincent Cassel, Tim Roth, Andy García, Gary Oldman and Alfred Molina.

+Personal life

+Lodolo is currently in a relationship with the voice actress Benedetta Degli Innocenti, who is nearly 30 years his junior.